-- Leverage is not used by the Fund manager but external fund managers may use low to moderate amounts of leverage in their funds; - Investments are limited to companies whose countries are classified as a developed or emerging market by the Index; - The Fund may not sell a security, other than a derivative instrument, which it does not own (i.e. a short sale), borrow securities, or purchase securities using a margin account; - At inceptions, counterparties to all derivative contracts are restricted to financial institutions that are rated A- or higher by Standard & Pool's or have an equivalent rating from another credit rating agency.
+- investments are limited to companies whose countries are classified as a developed or emerging market by the Index; - the Fund may not sell a security, other than a derivative instrument, which it does not own (i.e. a short sale), borrow securities, or purchase securities using a margin account; - in meeting its fiduciary duty to all Unitholders, no private debt investments will be sold solely to meet a redemption request; - at inception, counterparties to all derivative contracts are restricted to financial institutions that are rated A- or higher by Standard & Pool's or have an equivalent rating from another credit rating agency.